mike-gimelfarb/cocoa/README.md

 # cocoa

-COllection of Continuous Optimization Algorithms
+COCOA (COllection of Continuous Optimization Algorithms) is a large suite of efficient algorithms written in C++ for the optimization of continuous black-box functions (mostly without using derivative information).

-COCOA is a suite of algorithms written in C++ for the optimization of continuous black-box functions (mostly without using derivative information).
 Main advantages:
 - provides a single unified interface for all algorithms
 - provides a variety of classical algorithms with state-of-the-art improvements (e.g. automatic parameter adaptation)
 - convenient wrappers for Python with a user-friendly API

 # Installation